Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 Another useful feature of this yak is the built-in paddle holders, so you can keep your paddle safely stowed while you reel in your catch.

-However, this boat does not come with a pump included.
+However, this boat does not come with a pump included but could be the best inflatable kayak in terms of versatility.

 3: Aquaglide Blackfoot Angler 125 HB Inflatable Kayak (best carrying heavy gear)

-The Aquaglide Blackfoot Angler 125 HB can be a great boat if you’re looking for a high weight capacity to accommodate you and all your gear.
-This fishing yak offers a generous 600 pounds capacity, making it ideal, particularly if you’re a larger angler.
+The Aquaglide Blackfoot Angler 125 HB is a fishing specific kayak designed with a high maximum weight capacity to accommodate you and all your fishing equipment.
+This yak has all the features you'd expect from a fishing kayak and offers a generous 600 pounds capacity, making it ideal, particularly if you’re a larger angler.
+It has a lot of space compared to other kayaks.

-This is a spacious boat, with plenty of room for your equipment and it even has a cooler with built-in rod holders that sits behind the seat.
+This is a spacious boat with a wide beam, with plenty of room for your equipment and it even has a cooler with built-in rod holders and cargo pockets that sits behind the seat.
 There are spray covers at the bow and stern to add a little protection to some of your gear, as well as D-rings for tying it down.

-There are seven Scotty mounting points on the boat, giving you plenty of opportunities to rig it just how you like it.
+There are seven Scotty mounts on the boat, giving you plenty of opportunities to rig it just how you like it, even with space for anchor mounts.

 The Rugged Core seat benefits from having a removable raised platform for improved visibility.
-The seat also has built-in rod holders, mesh storage pockets and a high back rest for support.
+The seat also has two rod holders, mesh storage pockets and a high backrest for support on long paddling trips.

 For improved performance on flatwater, there is a large removable tracking fin.
-The self bailing drop stitch floor can also improve performance by enhancing rigidity.
-The drop stitch floor can also give you added stability for standing and can be more suitable if your dog is joining you.
+The self bailing drop stitch floor can also improve performance by enhancing rigidity, making it one of the best inflatable kayaks out there.
+The incredibly durable drop stitch floor can also give you added stability for standing and can be more suitable if your dog is joining you on outdoor adventures.

 4: Advanced Elements Straitedge Angler AE1006-ANG Kayak (best value)

 Another solo kayak, and the little brother of the Pro version above.
-The Straitedge Angler is a fishing kayak made from an aluminum rib frame with multi-layer material and anti-abrasion pads to keep it protected against heavy duty use.
+The Straitedge Angler is a fishing kayak made from an aluminum rib frame rather than an inflatable keel, with extremely durable multi-layer material and special anti-abrasion pads to keep it protected against heavy duty use.

-There are storage areas at both bow and sterns ends and it comes with 2 fixed rod holders.
+There are easy access storage areas at both bow and sterns ends, with sturdy bungee lacing, and it comes with two rod holders.
 A nice addition is the removable mounting bar, which you can use to attach gadgets (like fish finders or GPS/phone) and/or another rod.

 The high-back seat is adjustable.
 There’s extra back support in the form of an inflatable lumbar that can be pumped up as much as is comfortable for you.